List of songs in Rock Band 4

 Rock Band 4 is the fourth main installment in the rhythm game series, Rock Band, developed by Harmonix.
 The game was released in October 2015, following a five-year hiatus from the release of Rock Band 3.
 Following the over-saturation of the rhythm game market in 2009, weak sales of Rock Band 3 led Harmonix to put the series on hiatus, though the company continued to provide downloadable content through 2013.
 The release of Rock Band 4 was prompted by several factors, including the market penetration of the eighth generation consoles PlayStation 4 and Xbox One, a stronger internal vision for what Rock Band 4 should be within Harmonix, and continued support from fans of the series.

 Rock Band 4 ships with 65 songs on the disc, spanning rock music and other genres from the 1960s to the 2010s.
 Though the game includes new features such as freestyle guitar solos and improved drum fills, Harmonix has worked to assure that at least 1,700 of the songs in its downloadable content library from past Rock Band games are compatible with Rock Band 4 and that players who have already bought songs on the previous iterations do not have to repurchase the songs in the newer game as long as they stay within the same console library.
-Harmonix plans to continue to develop additional downloadable content for the game.
+As of January 25, 2024, the final DLC content for the game has been released, with Harmonix focusing on the development of Fortnite Festival.